Updated: April 2022

-Beyond this, inside of a radio broadcast there is often a digital radio station that comes with a computer, console and audio equipment.
+Beyond this, inside of a radio broadcast, there is often a digital radio station that comes with a computer, console, and audio equipment.
 (When working in a smaller market, you may work with similar equipment, but depending on your location, it may not be a completely digital station.)
 Connected to the computer is the mixing board and plugged into the mixing board are the microphones.
 The mixing board makes it possible to adjust the audio levels so the computer can control the way the audio is recorded and where it is sent out.
-It also makes it possible to perform real time edits and censor content, if necessary.
+It also makes it possible to perform real-time edits and censor content, if necessary.

-With the push of a button a different camera angle is brought up.
+With the push of a button, a different camera angle is brought up.
 Typically the entire studio has different microphones placed above anchors of a live event, or at least have the microphones clipped to their clothing.
-A mix board is then able to turn up or down the audio from one microphone.
+A mixing board is then able to turn up or down the audio from one microphone.
 Keep in mind, when putting together a live news broadcast, or scheduling syndicated programming, there will be some differences in how a show is assembled, and edited for viewers.

 While attending our program, you’ll have the opportunity to acquire hands-on training with different types of equipment used in both television and radio.
 You’ll also acquire more real-world experience via industry internships.
-Through these industry internships you’ll learn more about the different types of cameras, editing programs, and equipment used in different stations across the country.
-This is the same when it comes to microphones, audio boards and live video editing software.
-The majority of this equipment you’ll find in each market is going to be similar with the largest differences being found in the programs they use for video editing.
+Through these industry internships, you’ll learn more about the different types of cameras, editing programs, and equipment used in different stations across the country.
+This is the same when it comes to microphones, audio boards, and live video editing software.
+The majority of the equipment you’ll find in each market is going to be similar with the largest differences being found in the programs they use for video editing.

 To learn more about our new programs, and how you can launch your career in broadcasting in less than one year, schedule a campus tour today!